go-validator/validator/README.md

 	(Usage: nonzero)

 regexp
-	Only valid for string types, it will validator that the value matches the regular expression provided as parameter.
+	Only valid for string types, it will validate that the value matches the regular expression provided as parameter.
+	Commas need to be escaped with 2 backslashes `\\`.
 	(Usage: regexp=^a.*b$)

 nonnil